Department of Archaeology Facilities

 The laboratories also contain equipment for the extraction and amplification of modern reference DNA, enabling improved ability to identify the sequences of new ZooMS markers.
 In addition to bioinformatics tools employed in the Proteomics Laboratories, the ZooMS laboratory has access to the bioinformatics tools FlexAnalysis, mMass, and R-based MALDI data analysis pipelines.
 The zooarchaeology laboratories also include facilities for the analysis of osteological (human and faunal) material, including casts of human skeletal material and hominin skulls as well as reference specimens of several primate, carnivore, and ungulate species.
 We are also collaborating with international museums to make skeletal casts and replicas to further expand our in-house reference collection.

-Radiocarbon Laboratory: This laboratory is headed by Dr. Ricardo Fernandes and services the different archaeological projects at the MPI-SHH.
+Radiocarbon Laboratory: This laboratory services the different archaeological projects at the MPI-SHH.
 Fundamental research is undertaken to improve the quality of radiocarbon measurements and expand range of radiocarbon applications.
 The laboratory is equipped to prepare archaeological bone and charcoal samples for AMS radiocarbon dating.
 An Ionplus AGE 3 third generation automated graphitisation device is employed for the preparation of graphite targets.
 Radiocarbon measurements are carried out using an Ionplus MICADAS AMS system through a collaboration with the Max Planck Institute for Biogeochemistry in Jena.
 The laboratory is also equipped with portable XRF (Niton XL3t - Thermo Fisher) and FTIR (Agilent 4300) instruments.
 These are used to pre-screen in the lab and in-situ sample preservation and are also made available for use by other institute members.

 Archaeological Laboratories and Facilities: